-(18) The women who originally operated this device were the "Top Secret Rosies."
+(23) The six women who originally operated this device, including Marlyn Meltzer and Frances Spence, were known as "Top Secret Rosies."
 This 18,000-tube machine, designed by Presper Eckert and John Mauchly [[MAWSH-lee]], immediately became the basis for a revised design suggested by John von Neumann [[NOY-mahn]] that incorporated the notion of stored programs.
 For the point, name this machine built at the Moore School of the University of Pennsylvania, the first programmable, general-purpose, electronic computer.